Code-Institute-Submissions/TobinStonelake-ms2/README.md

     developer tools to see if a 'Widget', similar to that of the Facebook one that can be found on the Homepage, or whether it can be embedded and automatically updated by their developer tools alone.
-* I also would of liked to have included bespoke custom markers, that give a little more information on the Google Map, but I have not been able to figure this out effectively.
+* I also would have liked to have included bespoke custom markers, that give a little more information on the Google Map, but I have not been able to figure this out effectively.

 ## Technologies Used